benhoff/pluginmanager/README.rst

 :Managers: extended or replaced
 :Filters: implementation specific

-Interfaces
+Interface
 ----------
-Interfaces were used to provide a simple programmer interface while maintaining the ability to separate out the concerns of the implementation.
-The main interface is the PluginInterface, which is designed to be as stateless as possible, and have interjectable options, where applicable.
+An interface was used to provide a simple programmer interface while maintaining the ability to separate out the concerns of the implementation.
+The main interface is the PluginInterface.
+PluginInterface is designed to be as stateless as possible, and have interjectable options where applicable.

-PluginInterface provides the cability to instantiate two other interfaces, the BlacklistInterface and FilterInterface.
-These interfaces provide universal access to the blacklisting (selectively implemented) and filtering APIs respectively.

 Managers
 --------